kontent-ai/delivery-sdk-js/README.md

 - `npm run new-minor`
 - `npm run new-major`

-And then run:
+And then run (note that tests and necessary scripts are automatically executed using the `prepublishOnly` script):

-- `npm run publish-sdk`
+- `npm run publish`

 ## Feedback & Contribution